Amid deadly fires, Gonzales family fears for family living on Maui

 Maggie Finley's sister Mary Mishima and brother-in-law Jyun Mishima escaped their home in the now-devastated town of Lahaina, as flames continued spreading to the family home.

-"She said that it doesn't look goo because flames were coming up the empty lot behind them, and the house behind them was already on fire," Finley said.
+"She said that it doesn't look good because flames were coming up the empty lot behind them, and the house behind them was already on fire," Finley said.

 Mary and Jyun's son John Mishima lives in Gonzales and works with Gonzales Fire and Rescue.
 Mishima says poor phone service on Maui meant the family would go as long as seven hours without speaking.

-"I was scared and instantly became numb, and I wanted to talk to my parent," Mishima said.
+"I was scared and instantly became numb, and I wanted to talk to my parents," Mishima said.

-John says at one point, he was having his last-ever phone call with this mother.
+John says at one point, he was having his last-ever phone call with his mother.

 "As she was stuck, she's like 'We're probably just going to die in our car,'" Mishima said.
 "So I was like 'alright, well I don't know'.
 I'm so far away I can't do anything, but you know, they're safe now."